That Offer to Make You Debt-Free? It Can Make You Worse Off | MarketScreener

 Consumer debt, not counting mortgages, hit a record $4.02 trillion this year, a big reversal after Americans aggressively paid down what they owed and lenders wrote off unpaid debts following the financial crisis.
 As borrowers have fallen deeper into debt, the amount enrolled in debt-settlement programs has risen sevenfold, from $1.7 billion to $12 billion in the five years that ended in March 2017, according to a survey by the debt-settlement industry's trade group.

 Data from credit-reporting companies has been used by some debt-settlement firms to solicit consumers as their debt is rising and when many are trying to sort out their financial situation.
-Some flood mailboxes with offers of loans, but when consumers call, the pitch can be very different.
+Other firms flood mailboxes with offers of loans, but when consumers call, the pitch can be very different.

 'Get the client's guard down'